CronaTheNeko/ravagerFramework/ravagerDevelopers.md

 ### Fallback narration
 An array of strings to be shown in the text log when a ravager attacks with the Ravage effect, but cannot take a ravaging action.

+Your narrations have a couple of options for dynamic strings.
+When displaying narration, the string "EnemyName" will be replaced with the attacking ravager's name and "DamageTaken" will be replaced with the amount of damage taken.

 Property path: `enemy.ravage.fallbackNarration`

 Required?: No